 - Keep the soil moist and place in a sunny location.

-Pests such as spider mites, black & yellow aphids, mealy bug insect, whiteflies, and plumeria scale insects may attack.
+Pests such as spider mites, black & yellow aphids, mealybugs insects, white flies, and plumeria plant scale bugs may attack.
 Control the insect problem (kill black aphids) with spray applications of insecticidal soaps.